ultralytics/ultralytics/docs/en/hub/quickstart.md

 ## Explore the Dataset

 The Data Exploration interface allows users to delve into the details of available datasets before initiating model training.
-By clicking on any dataset, you can access a comprehensive overview, including:
+By clicking on any dataset, you can access a comprehensive overview, including:<br />

-**Labels**: Training, validation, and test labels provide essential information about data partitioning for model learning.
+**Labels**: Training, validation, and test labels provide essential information about data partitioning for model learning.<br />
-**Class Distribution & Description**: Gain insights into the distribution of classes within the dataset and understand its subject matter through a clear description.
+**Class Distribution & Description**: Gain insights into the distribution of classes within the dataset and understand its subject matter through a clear description.<br />
 **Dataset Details**: Uncover essential characteristics such as class structure, image dimensions, and other pertinent information.
 This comprehensive exploration empowers users to make informed decisions before selecting a dataset for model training.
-Simply choose the desired dataset from the interface and proceed to the model training section to begin your journey.
+Simply choose the desired dataset from the interface and proceed to the model training section to begin your journey.<br />

 ![alt text](/docs/en/hub/screenshots/Dataset%20Centre.png)